CEPAR

 colloquium

-The multidisciplinary Pension, Retirement and Ageing Seminar Series is hosted with the aim of encouraging interaction between academic researchers from a broad range of disciplines as well as from industry and government.
-Seminars take place fortnightly, usually on a Monday at noon (UTC+10, Australian Eastern Daylight Saving Time) and provide an excellent opportunity to network with pensions, ageing and retirement experts from Australia and overseas.
+The multidisciplinary Pension, Retirement and Ageing Seminar Series is co-hosted by CEPAR and the School of Risk & Actuarial Studies, UNSW Business School with the aim of encouraging interaction between academic researchers from a broad range of disciplines as well as from industry and government.
+Seminars take place fortnightly, usually on a Monday around noon (UTC+10, Australian Eastern Time) and provide an excellent opportunity to network with pensions, ageing and retirement experts from Australia and overseas.

-Topics that interest our audience include: issues associated with pensions, retirement and/or ageing from a broad range of disciplines including economics, finance, actuarial studies, law, psychology, public health etc..
+Topics that interest our audience include: issues associated with pensions, retirement and/or ageing from a broad range of disciplines including economics, finance, actuarial studies, law, psychology, public health etc.

 View past Pensions, Retirement and Ageing Seminar Series: